|The Movie Braveheart Marks Man's Effort To Be Free|

 In June of 2013, I wrote an article about Scotland and the issues involved in its leaving the UK.
 I pointed out that such an event in the not too distant future may affect the British currency when voters in Scotland will be given the choice of separating from the UK and opting for independence in a referendum.
 What an independent Scotland might do about a currency is still up in the air.
 Another issue is whether the newly formed independent country would depart "Scot free" or would inherit part of the massive national debt owed by the UK.
 To clarify, in our modern world setting up your own independent nation is a formidable and complicated endeavor.

-Another problem and question I tried to highlight is that if the UK Government is agreeable to allowing Scotland to go their merry way will Wales and Northern Ireland be inspired to move towards independence?
+Another problem or question I tried to highlight is that if the UK Government is agreeable to allowing Scotland to go their merry way will Wales and Northern Ireland be inspired to move towards independence?
 I also noted this might encourage similar movements in Catalonia, Belgium, Northern League in Italy, Basques, Cornish, and among the Poles.
 Lots of problems could develop.
 As you may know, Venice and the area around the city recently voted to separate from Italy.
-The article about Scotland can be found below.

 Borders are a creation of man and not visible to the birds flying above.
 Much bloodshed and many wars could be avoided if the issues of regime change or borders could be handled in a more rational and constructive way, but do not expect this to happen.
 Borders and political control is a problem that haunts man since before the written word.
 Recently President Obama and other officials have talked about the legal sanctity of sovereign borders, but in reality, this is an argument of convenience masking deeper issues.
 When it comes down to it we are just pawns in this sad power game.
 If you doubt this just ask some of the many people displaced from their homes in Syria.